 New Orleans offers several tourist attraction discount cards which can help you can save up to 50% on attractions and tours when you bundle them together.
 Some of them can also save you time with skip-the-line privileges.

-One of the best options out there is the Go New Orleans Pass.
-This pass provides free access to over 25 tours and attractions around New Orleans so it’ll be the best bang for your buck if you plan on doing a lot of sightseeing over a short amount of time.
+One of the best options out there (one that we’ve personally used and loved) is the Go City New Orleans Pass.
+This pass provides all-inclusive access to over 25 tours and attractions around New Orleans so it’ll be the best bang for your buck if you plan on doing a lot of sightseeing over a short amount of time.
 You can choose between a 1, 2, 3, or 5-day pass.

-These are the activities, attractions, and tours included with the Go New Orleans Pass:
+These are just some of the activities, attractions, and tours included with the Go City New Orleans Pass:

 - Paddlewheeler Creole Queen